codeque-co/codeque/packages/cli/README.md

 I use codeque with `text` mode for my pre-commit hook.

-> `text` mode is faster than other modes, because it's regexp based
+> `text` mode is faster than other modes, because it's regexp based.

-I want to ensure there will be no console.logs, todos, and skipped tests introduced in my commit
+I want to ensure there will be no console.logs, todos, and skipped tests introduced in my commit.

 `.git/hooks/pre-commit` content